Luveedu/Luveedu-Firewall/README.md

 # Luveedu Firewall - Open Source & Free
-Luveedu Firewall is a lightweight and efficient tool designed to protect your OpenLiteSpeed web server from Denial of Service (DoS) attacks.
-It monitors server logs, detects suspicious activity, and blocks malicious IPs using *iptables*.
+The Luveedu Firewall is a robust DoS and DDoS prevention tool designed for OpenLiteSpeed servers.
+This Bash script monitors the access log in real-time, enforcing strict rate limits—100 requests per 30 seconds and 15 requests per 3 seconds—to block malicious IPs using iptables.
+It supports whitelisting and blacklisting via an API, handles X-Forwarded-For headers for CDN compatibility, and logs all actions for transparency.

 ✅ Realtime Blocking

+✅ DDoS Blocking - Rate Limited

 ✅ Faster Blocking